RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 Welcome to the Kubernetes Networking 101 lab!!

-This lab will walk you through six hands on exploratory steps, each step will give you a look at a different aspect of Kubernetes networking.
-The steps are designed to take about 10 minutes but make a good jumping off point for hours of further exploration.
+This lab will walk you through five hands on exploratory steps, each step will give you a look at a different aspect of Kubernetes networking.
+The steps are designed to take about 10-15 minutes but make a good jumping off point for hours of further exploration.

 The lab systems provided for people joining in-person are 2CPU/4GB/30GB Ubuntu 20.04 cloud instances.
-If you are virtual or running the labs after the tutorial session, the lab should  work fine on any properly configured Kubernetes cluster, though you will need admin access to install all of the tools used.
+If you are virtual or running the labs after the tutorial session, the lab should work fine on any base Ubuntu 20.04 box.
 If you would like to run a local Ubuntu 20.04 VM on your laptop to complete the lab, you can find instructions for doing so here: https://github.com/RX-M/classfiles/blob/master/lab-setup.md

 Let the networking begin!!!

+> N.B.
+The lab steps below show you commands to run and sample output from a demo system.
+Read the lab steps carefully
+> as you will need to change many commands to use your own IP addresses, pod names, etc., all of which will be different
+> from those shown in the lab examples.

 ## 1. Pod Networking